DecenterApps/CryptoBubbles/README.md

 ## Development
  - Server
- The server is written in Go and is using socket.io for communication with the frontend You can run the server by going to /server and running `go run server.go` Server listens on port 60000
+ The server is written in Node.js and is using socket.io for communication with the frontend You can run the server by going to /server and running `npm start` Server listens on port 60000

  - Frontend